 In the 1777 – 1791 period, the occupations most mentioned in the Parish registers were labourers, yeomen, farmers, husbandmen and weavers in that order, followed by blacksmiths, masons and carpenters.
 In 1791 cotton spinners were first included and in 1796 wool sorting.
 From then onwards the percentage of textile workers increased rapidly.
 Between 1800 and 1805, 44 of the occupations recorded were belonging to the textile trade, i.e. 19 woolcombers, 11 cotton spinners, 11 weavers, 1 warper, 1 machine maker and 1 worsted manufacturer.
 The rest was made up of 16 farmers, 12 labourers, 6 yeomen, 6 joiners, 5 butchers, 5 masons, 3 innkeepers, 3 husbandmen, 2 tailors, 2 flax dressers, 2 schoolmasters and one each of a tanner, badger, collier, blacksmith, clogger, tallow chandler, grocer, whitesmith, gentleman and sexton.

 The Textile Industry

-In 1831-41 there was a decline in the population and the census returns state that this was owing to a closure of Low Mill.
-In the 1851 census so many houses at Low Mill were empty that it must have remained closed until after that time.
-By 1861 hand loom weavers had practically disappeared.
+In 1831-41 there was a decline in the population and the census returns state that this was owing to the closure of Low Mill.
+In the 1851 census, so many houses at Low Mill were empty that it must have remained closed until after that time.
+By 1861 handloom weavers had practically disappeared.
 Samuel Cunliffe Lister re-opened Low Mill, putting Addingham back in its prosperous position.
 The commercial side of the village wool trade was carried on at the Piece Hall at 19 Main Street.
 At the end of the 19th century there were five textile mills working, three of them, with the largest part of the workforce, were owned by the Listers.